Refinitiv blocks Reuters stories on Tiananmen from its Eikon platform

 Reuters News, a unit of Thomson Reuters, supplies news to Refinitiv under a 30-year agreement that pays Reuters a minimum of $325 million per year, making Refinitiv the news organisation’s largest customer.
 Reuters also provides news for media and digital clients.

-The transmission of Reuters stories on Tiananmen to other media organizations and to the Reuters website was not affected by the Refinitiv action.
+The transmission of Reuters stories on Tiananmen to other media organisations and to the Reuters website was not affected by the Refinitiv action.

 Reuters website has been blocked in China since 2015.
 The sites of many foreign news outlets are also off-limits in China, as are major U.S. digital media platforms such as Google, Facebook and Twitter.

-Note: Earlier versions of this story were removed from Eikon’s scrolling news feeds in China soon after publication early on Tuesday morning.